DataFire/Integrations/integrations/generated/zoom_us/README.md

 #### Input
 * input `object`
   * userId **required** `string`: The user ID or email address
-  * page_size `integer`: The amount of records returns within a single API call.
+  * page_size `integer`: The number of records returned within a single API call
-  * page_number `integer`: Current page number of returned records.
+  * page_number `integer`: Current page number of returned records

 #### Output
 * output [WebinarList](#webinarlist)

 ### webinarCreate
-Create a webinar for a user
+Create a webinar for a user <aside>The expiration time of start_url is two hours.
+But for API users, the expiration time is 90 days.</aside>

 ```js